JuliaFalcone/keeping-the-BEAT/docs/source/customizing_your_fits.rst

 Targets such as Seyfert 1 galaxies possess both broad and narrow lines.
 However, whereas narrow line components are relatively free to scale in various ways depending on the data and the number of narrow line components may change from one position to the next, the number of broad line components and the fluxes of the broad line components relative to each other are fixed.
 In order to fit both broad and narrow lines as accurately as possible, we use an iterative procedure.

 .. tip::
 Why don't we choose to fit broad and narrow lines simultaneously, essentially repeating our process for the NLR fit but leaving space for more lines to be fit?
+This can be done, but it is computationally expensive and not recommended unless you have access to computing clusters or similar resources. [will put in more]
+..
 In our experience, when we fit them both together, BEAT may opt for fits that may improve the quality of the NLR fit while worsening the quality of the BLR fit.
 An example can be seen in the images below.
 Notice how the broad wings are fit better for the 3-component fit on the left than they are for the 4-component fit on the right, but because the narrow fits are improved from the left to the right, the 4-component fit is deemed better.
 By fitting the broad and narrow lines separately, we can ensure the best fits for both.

 .. image:: ../build/html/_images/beat-broadandnarrow.png
   :width: 700